retest/docs/docs/recheck/usage/filter.md

 ### Expressions

 A filter is built up using one or multiple expressions.
-They may be chained using a comma with a whitespace <code>,&blank;</code>.
-Note that the order of the expressions is important, which is lazily executed from left to right and stop once an expression does not match anymore.
+They may be chained using a comma with a whitespace `, `.
+Note that the order of the expressions is important, which is lazily executed from left to right and stops once an expression does not match anymore.

 We currently support these expressions (chained expresions are included ):